smiakchilo/aem-crash-course/lessons/2.11/part4.md

     }
 }
 ```
-First, we declare a static argument map needed to initialize the _ResourceResolver_.
+First, we declare a static argument map which is needed to initialize the _ResourceResolver_.
 The map mentions `core-service` - this is the service token we used in the mapping config.

 The main activity is however going inside the `execute()` method.
 The new _ResourceResolver_ is created from the `resourceResolverFactory` service with the above map.
 The _ResourceResolver_ is then used to retrieve a common content root.
 Afterward, it creates a new child resource.
 The three arguments passed to the `create()` method are the parent resource, the name of the child, and the properties that will form the value map of the child.
 Finally, the _ResourceResolver_ commits the changes.
 Otherwise, they will not be actually stored.

-<u>BVery important</u>: a _ResourceResolver_ created in code must be manually closed.
-Not closing a _ResourceResolver_ is a frequent reason for drastic memory leaks.
-That's why they recommend to handle _ResourceResolver_ with _try-with-resources_ structures.
+<u>Very important</u>: a _ResourceResolver_ created in code must be manually closed.
+Not closing a _ResourceResolver_ is a frequent reason for a drastic memory leak.
+That's why they recommend to introduce _ResourceResolver_ with _try-with-resources_.

 > In real-world projects, they often extract the logic of creating resource resolvers to a utility class.
-Another approach you may see [in our sample project](../../project/core/src/main/java/com/exadel/aem/core/services/impl/ResourceResolverHostImpl.java) where a resource resolver is supplied by a dedicated service in an auto-closeable manner.
+Another approach you may see [in our sample project](../../project/core/src/main/java/com/exadel/aem/core/services/impl/ResourceResolverHostImpl.java) where a resource resolver is served by a special OSGi component to work in auto-closeable manner.

 ---